Chinonyedoris/AWS-Bootcamp-Submission-Portfolio-ChinonyeAniagolu/README.md

 # AWS-Bootcamp-Submission-Portfolio-ChinonyeAniagolu
 Chinonyedoris.github.io.AWSCloud-Bootcamp-Submission/Portfolio
 # This repository contains weekly deliverables from the AWS Cloud Bootcamp organized by CloudSec Network.
 Tasks include account setup, Identity Center configuration, and security role assignments.”

+# Cloud Bootcamp Tasks – Week 1 to Week 9

+Welcome to the official documentation of my AWS Bootcamp projects for **CloudSec Network (CSN)** covering deployment, monitoring, and securing static websites on AWS.

 # Week 1 - AWS Account Setup
 ## Task
 Set up an AWS account using a personal email address.